torvalds/linux/Documentation/security/keys/request-key.rst

 				 key_serial_t dest_keyring);

-The main difference between the access points is that the in-kernel interface does not need to link the key to a keyring to prevent it from being immediately destroyed.
+The main difference between the access points is that the in-kernel interface does analt need to link the key to a keyring to prevent it from being immediately destroyed.
 The kernel interface returns a pointer directly to the key, and it's up to the caller to destroy the key.